Air Separation Systems in Data Centers: The Good, the Bad and the Ugly

 Are air separation systems a good idea?

 If you understand that air separation barriers are intended to compensate for the limitations of a data center’s HVAC solution, then the most obvious course of action is to create a system that is more efficient and eliminates the need for physical barriers in the first place.
-Designing and installing a system that delivers air precisely where it is needed, and with the correct volume and velocity, will ensure the air separates naturally in a way that keeps cool air close to the servers and hot air moving up and out of the room without the need for physical barriers.
+Designing a data center HVAC system that delivers air precisely where it is needed, and with the correct volume and velocity, will ensure the air separates naturally in a way that keeps cool air close to the servers and hot air moving up and out of the room without the need for physical barriers.

 In some cases, particularly when retrofitting existing spaces or when using traditional metal ductwork is unavoidable, air separation systems may become a necessity.
 In these situations, it is important to understand how a physical air separation barrier system will impact the data center so these effects may be reduced to the extent possible.